 A tea vendor in Kuala Lumpur.

 John of Travel Rinse Repeat hails from Denver, but his nomadic career takes him on food adventures all over the world.
-In Berlin he pits two local street food favorites against each other: currywurst and doner kebab.
+During his stay in Berlin he pits two local street food favorites against each other: currywurst and doner kebab.
 Who wins?
 Berlin street food showdown – Currywurst vs. doner kebab.

 In Berlin the wurst vendors walk around with propane tanks strapped to their back.